raenlin/raenlin/README.md

 # Hello! 👋

-## My name is Darya and I'm Front-End Developer 🚀
+## My name is Darya and I'm Frontend Developer 🚀

 ### About me facts: